OpenFn/devtools/docs/index.md

 ## Configure an OpenFn project

 You can use YAML project configuration files to define projects both on the [OpenFn platform](https://docs.openfn.org/documentation/deploy/platform) and in [OpenFn microservice](https://openfn.github.io/microservice/readme.html#content).
-Running `./scripts/generate-project.js` helps you build a project config YAML interactively.
+Running `./scripts/generate-project.js` helps you build a project config YAML interactively, adding your triggers, credentials and jobs to the config.

+If you choose `monolith mode`, all your job code will be included in the YAML.
+In `URI` mode, you’ll get a config file with URI-s to your defined jobs.

 ![](https://github.com/OpenFn/devtools/blob/main/docs/images/generate-project.gif)

 ### Pre-Requisites